 Where will the new revenue from this reform go?

-The $9 billion annually generated from this reform will be distributed in accordance with current local property tax allocation for cities, counties and school districts.
+The over $9 billion annually generated from this reform will be distributed in accordance with current local property tax allocation for cities, counties and school districts.
 At least $4.5 billion will go to directly to California public schools - which are currently ranked 44th in the nation in per-pupil funding and have the largest classroom sizes in the country.
 This will be local money that will stay local, and will not go to Sacramento.
 For more information, please read the recent USC-PERE paper on the proposed reform.